-We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of CMGI, Inc. of our report dated January 25, 2000 relating to the financial statements of Tallan, Inc., which appears in the Current Report on Form 8-K of CMGI, Inc. dated March 8, 2000.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-4 of CMGI, Inc. of our report dated January 25, 2000 relating to the financial statements of Tallan, Inc., which appears in the Current Report on Form 8-K of CMGI, Inc. dated March 9, 2000.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-PricewaterhouseCoopers LLP
+/s/ PricewaterhouseCoopers LLP

-Hartford, Connecticut March 8, 2000
+Hartford, Connecticut March 24, 2000